-We know of no other matters to be submitted to the stockholders at the meeting.
+Other than Proposal 6, we know of no other matters to be submitted to the stockholders at the meeting.
 If any other matters properly come before the stockholders at the meeting, the persons named in the form of proxy will vote the shares they represent in their discretion.